Habitat Protection

 Overview

-Bottom trawling method to catch fish.
-Its extensive use in commercial fishing is highly harmful for marine ecosystems, often resulting in irreversible damage to sensitive habitats (such as maërl beds, coralligenous reefs, deep-sea coral reefs, gorgonian gardens and sponge grounds).
-Bottom trawlers discard fish back into the water at high rates , often juveniles of both valuable species, and of species of low or non-commercial interest but which are nevertheless important for ecosystem balance .
+The extensive use of bottom trawling in commercial fishing is highly harmful for marine ecosystems, often resulting in irreversible damage to sensitive habitats (such as maërl beds, coralligenous reefs, deep-sea coral reefs, gorgonian gardens and sponge grounds).
+Bottom trawlers discard fish back into the water at high rates, often juveniles of both valuable species, and of species of low or non-commercial interest but which are nevertheless important for ecosystem balance.

 The serious damage caused by bottom trawling also impacts fragile ecosystems like cold-water corals.
 Once coral and sponge communities are destroyed, commercial fish and other species that depend on them for spawning, shelter, nurseries, protection and food, may also disappear.